-HEDGE by Jane Delury (Fiction) DELIVERY: OCTOBER 2022 Garden historian Maud Bentley packs up her daughters to spend a summer at an estate in rural New York, leaving her British husband behind in California.
-An idyllic return to days in the sun restoring a 19th-century garden takes an unexpected turn when Maud becomes entangled with her archeologist neighbor.
-Just as Maud's life seems set on a new, exciting course, her eldest daughter reveals an explosive secret that drives the family back to the Bay Area.
-The lies and passions of that summer continue to haunt Maud years later, as she restores the garden of one of San Francisco's founders.
-Another unexpected encounter and a growing friendship-this time with the reclusive artist funding Maud's project-resurrects old questions and patterns, bringing the past back to the surface and forever changing Maud's life.
-A novel about womanhood, motherhood, and marriage, HEDGE will appeal to readers of Emma Straub and Mary Beth Keane.
+HEDGE by Jane Delury (Fiction) PUBLICATION: JUNE 2023 Garden historian Maud Bentley packs up her daughters to spend a summer at an estate in rural New York, leaving her British husband behind in California.
+Motivated to reignite her career and escape her troubled marriage, she accepts a summer job restoring the garden of a 19th century estate in the Hudson Valley.
+This idyllic summer takes an unexpected turn when Maud becomes entangled with her archaeologist neighbor, Gabriel.
+Just as their relationship seems to promise a new future for Maud, her eldest daughter reveals an explosive secret that drives the family back to the Bay Area.
+Years later, these lies and passions of that summer continue to haunt Maud, when another unexpected encounter and a growing friendship-this time with the reclusive artist funding Maud's project-resurrects old questions and patterns, bringing the past back to the surface.
+Deeply moving and impossible to put down, HEDGE is an unforgettable portrait of a woman's longing to be a good mother while answering the call of her soul and mind.
 Jane Delury received the Sue Kaufman Prize for First Fiction from the American Academy of Arts and Letters in 2019 for her debut novel-in-stories, THE BALCONY, which was published by Little, Brown.
 Her short stories have appeared in The Southern Review, The Yale Review, Five Points, Glimmer Train, Narrative, and other publications.
 Her awards include a PEN/O. Henry Prize, a Pushcart Special Mention, and her essays have appeared in Real Simple, Oprah.com, Poets and Writers, and LitHub An associate professor at the University of Baltimore, she directs the BA in English and teaches in the MFA in Creative Writing & Publishing Arts program.

-North American rights sold to Zibby Books GANDHI'S LIBRARY by Ian Desai (Non-fiction) DELIVERY: SEPTEMBER 2023 Beyond his reputation as one of the modern world's great individual heroes, Mahatma Gandhi actually relied on a tremendous human enterprise to support his crusade for India's independence.
+GANDHI'S LIBRARY by Ian Desai (Non-fiction) DELIVERY: FALL 2024 Beyond his reputation as one of the modern world's great individual heroes, Mahatma Gandhi actually relied on a tremendous human enterprise to support his crusade for India's independence.
 Behind Gandhi's accomplishments-and at the very heart of his enterprise- were tens of thousands of books that he and his co-workers collected, read, and used in their struggle for freedom.
 Far from being a lone genius, Gandhi's greatest skill was marshaling the best human and intellectual resources he could find towards his goal of releasing India from the material and psychological bonds of empire.
 Despite its massive impact on modern Indian history, Gandhi's enterprise has gone virtually unnoticed for decades, forgotten in the shadow of the towering icon of the Mahatma it helped to produce.
 Now, based on years of research in the extant libraries that supported the Mahatma and his movement, this book uncovers the hidden story of a community that used knowledge as its most potent weapon against imperialism and pursued a path to freedom paved by books.
 This story offers an intricate account of how the right books, in the hands of the right readers, can help realize a more humane, peaceful, and united human future.
 Ian Desai received his doctorate in History from the University of Oxford while studying on a Rhodes scholarship.
 He has taught courses on Ghandi at Yale, NYU, and the University of Chicago.
 World English language rights sold to Yale UP TV/Film rights handled by Jasmine Lake and Jason Richman at UTA